Sitemaps

 This is a typical element for simulating a remote control, for example.

-commands triggered by the buttons are sent to the item identified by this parameter.
-This parameter is only required if thebuttons
+• item commands triggered by the buttons are sent to the item identified by this parameter.
+This parameter is only required if the buttons parameter is also used.

-defines the position of each button within the grid and the command associated with each button; provided as an array.
+• buttons defines the position of each button within the grid and the command associated with each button; provided as an array.

-parameter, all buttons are linked to the same Item and a command can only be sent to that item when one button is clicked (and not when it is pressed and released); buttons never appear as selected, they do not display the current state of the linked Item.
+When buttons are defined by the buttons parameter, all buttons are linked to the same Item and a command can only be sent to that item when one button is clicked (and not when it is pressed and released); buttons never appear as selected, they do not display the current state of the linked Item.
+The buttons parameter is optional, using Button elements as children is now the best option because it provides more functionality, but this option is not yet supported by all sitemap UIs.

 Buttons syntax: